 To hypnotize your audience, the first thing any good hypnosis trainer will tell you is that a competent hypnotist is confident.
 Through self-assurance, you inspire faith by your subject, and they feel free to relax with you.

-The same is true if you want to hypnotize your audience when presenting.
-First, you need to inspire confidence in them, and to do that you need to be free of anxiety.
+The same is true if you want to hypnotize your audience when presenting a speech.
+First, you need to inspire confidence by the audience in your capability and to do that you need to be be free of anxiety.

 And when I talk about hypnotizing your audience, please forget the clichés of watch swinging, cluck-like-a-chicken merchants.
 I'm talking about the hypnosis of life.

-When you hypnotize someone you get them to "leave the room" as they "travel" along your narrative within their mind.
+When you hypnotize someone, you get them to "leave the room" as they "travel" along with your narrative within their mind.